-Sonoma events in October 2017 include Pinot on the River, the Harvest Fair, and the Alexander Valley Film Festival.
-Other highlights include outdoor concerts at Gundlach Bundschu, Laughfest, and the Geyserville Beer, Wine, & Spirits Festival.
+Sonoma events in October 2021 include Pinot on the River, the Harvest Fair, and Healdsburg Crush.
+Other highlights include outdoor concerts at Gundlach Bundschu and individual winery events.

 My calendar includes top things to do in Healdsburg, Santa Rosa, Rohnert Park, and other towns all around the county.
 In addition, I've included a few of the top deals for this month for wine tasting, hotels, and other fun things to do.

 Disclaimer: I receive a small commission from some of the links on this page.